phoboslab/Ejecta/README.md

 ## Recent Breaking Changes

+### 2016-06-23 - Typed Arrays are fast again!

+The JSC version that comes with iOS 10 provides a new API to read and write Typed Arrays in native code.
+The workaround from previous versions is not needed anymore

+### 2016-06-23 - Removed iAds

+Apple will discontinue its own iAd Network on June 30.
+The iAd-Banner API has been removed from Ejecta.

 ### 2015-12-12 - Use OS provided JavaScriptCore library

 Since [08741b4](https://github.com/phoboslab/Ejecta/commit/08741b4489ff945b117ebee0333c7eb7a6177c2e) Ejecta uses the JSC lib provided by iOS and tvOS instead of bundling a custom fork of it.
 This mainly means two things: The resulting binary will be much smaller and reading/writing of Typed Arrays is much slower.